rebelsky/sams-assorted-musings-reflections/white-elephant.md

 I suppose I could have done better by doing something with the parable of the blind men and the elephant.
 However, as I noted, writing more about these issues just makes me feel worse.
-I appreciate those of you who are taking an active role.
+I sincerely appreciate those of you who are taking an active role in trying to make a difference.
 I hope that I do my part by supporting you as people.

 ---

 This "essay" has no endnotes.
 Deal.
+And yes, they are endnotes, not footnotes.

 ---

-*Version 1.0 of 2017-02-??.*
+*Version 1.0 of 2017-02-11.*